NetCoreTemplates/vue-nuxt/README.md

 ## Generate Static Production Build

-Most of the time during development you'll be viewing your App through Nuxt.js dev server to take advantage of it's Hot Module Replace support for instant UI updates.
-To view a production build of your App run:
+Most of the time during development you'll be viewing your App through Nuxt.js dev server to take advantage of it's Hot Module Replacement for instant UI updates.
+At any time you can also view a production build of your App with:

     $ npm run build